 The pandemic and the cost-of-living crisis, during which time the social security system provided vital protections to eligible families, have also shone a light on the dangerous effects of such statutory exclusions.
-During the pandemic, there was a shift moving towards more inclusionary policy making focusing on universality of support rather than exclusion based on immigration status, with public health being prioritised over migration governance and people subject to the NRPF visa condition were entitled to some of the emergency measures, including the furlough and 'Everyone In' schemes.4 However, families restricted by NRPF were unable to access most of the government provisions introduced particularly those for low-income households.
-For example, families who lost their jobs could not access Universal Credit during the pandemic, and as prices increased, families could not access additional support, such as the Cost-of-Living Payments, which were passported through existing benefit entitlements, in turn increasing inequalities for low-income families restricted by NRPF who remained ineliaible.5
+During the pandemic, there was a shift moving towards more inclusionary policy making focusing on universality of support rather than exclusion based on immigration status, with public health being prioritised over migration governance and people subject to the NRPF visa condition were entitled to some of the emergency measures, including the furlough and 'Everyone In' schemes.
+However, families restricted by NRPF were unable to access most of the government provisions introduced particularly those for low-income households.
+For example, families who lost their jobs could not access Universal Credit during the pandemic, and as prices increased, families could not access additional support, such as the Cost-of-Living Payments, which were passported through existing benefit entitlements, in turn increasing inequalities for low-income families restricted by NRPF who remained ineligible.

 It is Home Office policy to apply these restrictions to most visa holders.
-According to Home Office data, there were an estimated 3.26 million individuals, including over half a million (507,064) children, who at the end of 2023, had a type of visa or leave to remain - permission to reside in the UK, which normally restricts access to all income-based benefits.
-Of these children, three-quarters (76% or 384,649 children) were on a visa route that allows for settlement.
-Overall, of the 3.26m individuals of all ages likely to have NRPF as a condition of their visa or leave to remain, around a quarter (23% or 715,677) had been living in the UK for three years or more.8
+According to Home Office data, there were a 3.67 million individuals, including over half a million (578,954) children (under 18s), who at the end of 2024, had a type of visa or leave to remain - permission to reside in the UK, which normally restricts access to all incomebased benefits.
+Of these children, the vast majority - 86% or 498,871 children - were on a visa route that allows for settlement.
+Separately, of the 3.62m individuals of all ages likely to have NRPF as a condition of their visa or leave to remain in the year ending 2024, for which data are available, around a quarter (27% or 960,050) had been living in the UK for three years or more.